libretro/LRPS2/README.md

   - (Input)  Removed all input API dependent code, we only target Libretro audio
 - (GS/OGL) Don't use GLAD for GL extension loading purposes, try to keep a few limited function pointers for calling GL functions
 - (GS) Embed shaders into the core itself instead of having to read them from disk.
 Reduces file I/O and makes it so we have as few file dependencies as possible
+- (GS) Rip out all swapchain management, is not needed for Libretro and gets handled at the frontend side
 - The entire GameDB YAML file is embedded into the core.
 Reduces file I/O and makes it so we have as few file dependencies as possible
 - Widescreen and 60fps patches is embedded into the core.
 Reduces file I/O and makes it so we have as few file dependencies as possible.
   - Aim is an out of the box experience to make games run as the user would expect with minimal interlacing/ghosting issues.
 Not quite there yet but making progress.